cwinpy/cwinpy/docs/comparisons/comparisons.rst

 Another test of the code is to check that the posterior credible intervals resulting from any analysis correctly ascribe probability, i.e., that they are "well calibrated" [2]_.
-To do this one can create a set of simulated signal with true parameters drawn from a particular prior, and then use the code to sample the posterior probability distribution over the parameter space for each parameter using the *same* prior.
+To do this one can create a set of simulated signals with true parameters drawn from a particular prior, and then use the code to sample the posterior probability distribution over the parameter space for each parameter using the *same* prior.
 Using the one-dimensional marginalised posteriors for each parameter, and each simulation, one can then find the credible interval in which the known true